-The purpose of this policy is
+The purpose of this policy is:

-- To ensure the highest respect for staff, volunteer, client and beneficiary information. - To take reasonable steps to protect all beneficiaries', staff, volunteers, those connected with the activities of the charity and who come into contact with the charity from harm. - To provide guidance to employees and volunteers on the extent to which confidentiality is to be preserved, circumstances in which they may breach confidentiality, and measures to be taken for the safeguarding of information.
+- To ensure the highest respect for staff, volunteer, client, and beneficiary information. - To take reasonable steps to protect all beneficiaries,' staff, volunteers, those connected with the activities of the charity and who come into contact with the charity from harm. - To provide guidance to employees and volunteers on the extent to which confidentiality is to be preserved, circumstances in which they may breach confidentiality, and measures to be taken for the safeguarding of information. - This policy is not applicable to the personal data of Life supporters held on the supporter database which is covered by Life's Privacy Notices.
+The treatment of supporter data is set out in the GDPR Policy.

-This policy should be read in conjunction with Life's GDPR and Data Protection Policy, Life's Safeguarding Policy.
+This policy should be read in conjunction with Life's GDPR and Data Protection Policy and Life's Safeguarding Policy.

-• This policy covers not only information given at the free will of the individual but also information acquired accidentally or through observation, and third-party information.
+This policy covers not only information given at the free will of the individual but also information acquired accidentally or through observation, and third-party information.